 Here’s Royal-Archer-Sly.
 I’ll add art as I create it.

-These paper dolls will be for sale in single sheets and, eventually, in a paper doll book.
+The paper dolls will be for sale in single sheets and, eventually, in a paper doll book.

 Remember the Katy Keene paper doll on the comic page in newspapers?
 No, I don’t suppose you do.
 That would have been the late fifties.
-Well, readers were encouraged to send in suggestions for outfits.
+Readers were encouraged to send suggestions for outfits.
 You got a credit on the illustration.
-I’ll give you a credit and a free signed paper doll.
-The outfit/occupation has to figure in my story.
-No space cadets, please.
+I’ll give you a credit and a free signed paper doll, and a free paper doll book when I can afford to get one printed.

 Something coming here, don’t know what.

 Okay, the obvious answer is a cat and a fiddle.
-And that works with the story.
 Years earlier, in London, Sly had worked with a street-corner busker, playing a variety of instruments.
 I bet he played a fiddle, standing it upright and plucking it with his claws.
 When he gets to Queen Elizabeth’s court he’ll wow her with his musical talent.
 I’d love to have Sha accompany him on the harp.
 She certainly has the fingers for it.

 Hold the phone!
 Next outfit will be Robin Hood.
 As a kit, after pirate (a pirate outfit will be along also), Sly adored playing Robin Hood.
 He’ll dress as Robin Hood for the masquerade ball at which he meets Sha-Sha.

-A new nonsense will show up here eventually.
+A new nonsense will show up eventually.

 Check back, eh?